Skip to main content

 • A resume should be clean above all else.

 • Practice the questions you do not have the answer to, not the ones that you do.
-I had this experience once while practising for an interview, and I only saw what I knew when practising, foregoing what I did not know.
+I had this experience once while practicing for an interview, and I only saw what I knew when practicing, foregoing what I did not know.
 This is a human tendency, and you should focus on things you do not know.
 How do you answer them?

 • If having a virtual meeting, make sure to book a room beforehand that is booked not only for the duration of the meeting but also some time before the meeting.